alx-xlx/gdrive-clone/README.md

 - Server Side Copy (SAs are used for copy/move/sync)
 - Bypass 750GB Transfer Limit
 - No extra Bandwidth Required
-- Implemented with Telegram Bot for easy access
+- Integrated with Telegram Bot for easy access

 Guide